Susan Helms: Spaceflight experience

 STS-78 Columbia, June 20 to July 7, 1996, Helms was the payload commander and flight engineer aboard Columbia, on the longest Space Shuttle mission to date (later that year the STS-80 mission broke its record by nineteen hours).
 The mission included studies sponsored by ten nations and five space agencies, and was the first mission to combine both a full microgravity studies agenda and a comprehensive life science investigation.
 The Life and Microgravity Spacelab mission served as a model for future studies on board the International Space Station.
 Mission duration was 16 days, 21 hours, 48 minutes.

 STS-101 Atlantis, May 19–29, 2000, was a mission dedicated to the delivery and repair of critical hardware for the International Space Station.
 Helms’s prime responsibilities during this mission were to perform critical repairs to extend the life of the Functional Cargo Block (FGB).
 In addition, she had prime responsibility of the onboard computer network and served as the mission specialist for rendezvous with the ISS.
 Mission duration was 9 days, 20 hours and 9 minutes.

 Expedition 2 March 8 to August 22, 2001, was a mission to the International Space Station and Helms was a member of the second crew to inhabit the International Space Station Alpha.
 The Expedition 2 crew (two American astronauts and one Russian cosmonaut) launched on March 8, 2001, on board STS-102 Discovery and successfully docked with the station on March 9, 2001.
 The Expedition 2 crew installed and conducted tests on the Canadian-made Space Station Robotic arm (SSRMS), conducted internal and external maintenance tasks (Russian and American), in addition to medical and science experiments.
 During her stay on board, Helms installed the airlock (brought up on the STS-104 mission) using the SSRM.
 She and her crewmates also performed a 'fly around' of the Russian Soyuz spacecraft and welcomed the visiting Soyuz crew that included the first space tourist, Dennis Tito.
-On March 11 she performed a world-record 8 hour and 56 minute spacewalk to install hardware to the external body of the laboratory module.
+On March 11 she performed a world-record 8 hour and 56 minute spacewalk to install hardware to the external body of the laboratory module, that stood until 17 December 2024, when Cai Xuzhe broke the record with Song Lingdong for the longest spacewalk in human history, of 9 hours and 6 minutes.
 Helms spent a total of 163 days aboard the space station.
 She returned to Earth with the STS-105 crew aboard Discovery on August 22, 2001.